 A study of 1158 postpartum randomized women using the lactational amenorrhea method (LAM) for birth control randomized to be given levonorgestrel as a postcoital contraceptive or given nothing.
 No difference in the duration of breastfeeding was found between women who used the levonorgestrel and those who did not.

 A prospective, nonrandomized trial compared 4 contraceptives in 10 women each to assess their effect on milk production.
-One of the following were begun on day 42 postpartum: combined ethinyl estradiol 30 mcg plus levonorgestrel 150 mcg (Microvlar), etonogestrel implant (Implanon), levonorgestrel intrauterine system (Myrena), or a copper IUD (Optima).
+One of the following were begun on day 42 postpartum as chosen by the mother: combined ethinyl estradiol 30 mcg plus levonorgestrel 150 mcg (Microvlar), etonogestrel implant (Implanon), levonorgestrel intrauterine system (Myrena), or a copper IUD (Optima).
 Milk intake was measured using deuterium oxide given to the mother and measured in the infants' saliva as well as numbers of wet diapers per day.
 Infants were also weighed and measured to assess growth.
 No differences in milk intake or infant growth were observed between the methods from days 42 through 63.

 Alternate Drugs to Consider

 1. Truitt ST, Fraser AB, Grimes DA, Gallo MF, Schulz KF.
 Combined hormonal versus progestin-only contraception in lactation.
 Cochrane Database Syst Rev. 2003;2:CD003988 (updated 6 May 2008).
 PMID: 12804497

 2. Queenan JT.
 Contraception and breastfeeding.
 Clin Obstet Gynecol.
 2004;47:734-9.
 PMID: 15326435